kobotoolbox/docs/source/cascading_select_multiple.md

 | Cascading a Select Multiple Question |
 | settings                             |

-## Data entry screen as seen in Enketo:
+## Data entry screen as seen in Enketo

 _This is the screen you should see when nothing is selected in Q1._